School re-opens for all children in September 2020

 - Bubbles can operate as a ‘group’ = year group, to share resources but contact between them will be minimal.

-- Adults in school (including peripatetic music teachers) will be able to move between bubbles following strict hygiene protocols.
+- Adults in school (including peripatetic music teachers) will be able to teach in different bubbles following strict hygiene protocols.

 - Children will wash their hands on entering the school and frequently throughout the day.